Three First Names | 2019

 There’s also supposed to be some “Piss Fairy” in the book too, but it doesn’t really exist.
-There’s no mention of it until near the end and even then it’s not really explained what it is or in what capacity it’s influencing Russell.
+There’s no mention of it until near the end and does not come with a clear explanation what it is or in what capacity it’s influencing Russell.

 I don’t know.
-This book was fucking weird man.
+This book was fucking weird, dudes.